taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 maintenance overhead.

-But we may wish to implement such a thing in a future PR - for the time being, the author does not care about the publish mechanism, only that the content is eventually served.
+But we may wish to implement such a thing in a future PR - for the time being, the RFC does not care about the publish mechanism, only that the content is eventually served.

 ## 4.5 Changes to `taskcluster-lib-urls`